 The gas lines connected to your house have a limited lifespan.
 These pipes will begin to corrode and produce a gas leak if they are not replaced prior to the end of their life cycle.
 While it may seem easy to perform a checkup on your gas lines, there are a large number of pipes beneath your house that you cannot access.

 A crack or hole may also form on a new gas line underneath your house due to the growth of tree roots.
 If you notice signs of a gas line leak, immediately evacuate your house and call a licensed plumber to diagnose and resolve the issue.

 Read More: How to Drain a Hot Water Heater

 What Groups Are At the Highest Risk of Injury or Death From a Gas Leak?

-Regardless of your age or physical condition, symptoms to a gas leak will become harmful or deadly if the issue is not resolved by a licensed plumber or technician.
+Regardless of your age or physical condition, symptoms to a gas leak will become harmful or deadly if the issue is not resolved by an emergency plumber in Arlington, VA or other areas.
 However, children and elderly adults are particularly at risk of developing deadly symptoms due to exposure to natural gas.
 Older individuals are at risk of developing brain damage from a gas leak.
 On the other hand, young kids take breaths more often when compared to teenagers or young adults.
 As a result, your child may display harmful signs of gas poisoning before you do.